Course

 Content

-This introductory course will first introduce meso-level foundational concepts and theories relating to economic development.
-Afterwards, it will delve into more advanced topics with a specific focus on sustainability in firms' business and innovation strategies.
+This introductory course will first introduce meso-level foundational concepts and theories relating to innovation and sustainable innovation.
+Afterwards, it will delve into more specific topics closely related to sustainable innovaiton.
 The main topics that form the basis of lectures, assignments and other content will include:

 • Innovation in modern economy